Targeting cancer stem cells from a metabolic perspective

 Molecular Cancer Therapies

 Cancer stem cells or “CSC” are unipotent cells that are found within a tumor cell mass.
 These cells are very resistant to traditional chemotherapies and play an integral role in the recurrence of cancers after chemotherapy.
 CSCs can change their metabolism to fill their biosynthetic requirements.
 These cells are very dependent on aerobic glycolysis for energy production and are associated with rapid increases in the synthesis of fatty acids and the rate at which glutamine is utilized.
-The Regeneration Center has found consistent evidence that shows therapeutic resistance to cancer treatments can increase due to glutaminolysis, fatty acid synthesis & dysregulation in glucose metabolism.
+The Regeneration Center has found consistent evidence that shows therapeutic resistance to cancer treatments can increase due to glutaminolysis, fatty acid synthesis, peptide bonding & dysregulation in glucose metabolism.

 Impact of Metabolism on Cell Death